 My mother, 18 years old, Big Blue Lake, Michigan, 1946 Joan Joyce (Schiavon) Huesca 1928 – 1987 In her own words (Part Three) On June 24, 1987, a couple of months before she died of cancer, my mother, Joan Joyce (Schiavon) Huesca began writing the story of her life.
 In the first and second parts … Continue reading "Summers in the Wilds of Michigan"

-Ralph Schiavon Halcyon Days (Third of a four part series about my maternal great-grandfather) A self-made man, my grandfather, Ralph Schiavon, was not afraid of anyone.
+Ralph Schiavon Halcyon Days (Third of a four-part series about my maternal great-grandfather) A self-made man, my grandfather, Ralph Schiavon, was not afraid of anyone.
 Not even “Scarface” Al Capone.
-In the late 1920s, Ralph was working as a supervisor for the Internal Revenue Service and lived on the South Side of Chicago with … Continue reading "Ralph Schiavon – Part Three: Halcyon Days"
+In the late 1920s, Ralph was working as a supervisor for the Internal Revenue Service and lived on the South Side of Chicago with his … Continue reading "Ralph Schiavon – Part Three: Halcyon Days"